selinakairyte/NintendoVirtualBoy_Website/README.md

->Check if it was pushed your changes by looking at this page should be updated.
+> Double Check !
+Check if your changes were pushed  by looking at this page which should be updated.

-**likewise click source control and pull to view other peoples changes..!!!**
+>Pulling
+**Has this page files changed? make sure to PULL the changes onto your code base (click source control and pull) !!!**

 **and its recommended to save your files elsewhere if u need to pull then push (in order to not lose work u havent pushed yet)because others changes can override your own if u pull**

 (tip - install git as an extension on vscode )